Harvesting the Milpa Delegation

 We will follow strict US and Honduras Covid 19 travel protocol; delegates must have a Negative Covid test and have been vaccinated.
 In country we will follow strict safety guidelines such as using mask, washing hands, keeping distance among delegates and with our hosts, etc. We will stay up to date with regulations before the trip.
 Delegates with compromised health will be advised to not travel and be a support person for the delegation before and during the delegation.
-We traveled this past July and December 2021 and January 2022 to Honduras with 24 delegates and practiced successfully and returned with no incidents.
+We traveled this past July and December 2021 and January 2022 to Honduras with delegates and practiced successfully and returned with no incidents.

-A valid passport with an expiration date no less than 6 months from departure date to Honduras is necessary for travel.
+A valid passport with an expiration date no less than 6 months from returning date to Honduras is necessary for travel.
 U.S. citizens do not need a visa.

 The delegation may visit communities that need a 20 minute walk in the sun, if you have major heart or other illness we advise you do not go..